How to Engage Authored Content

-People who have a position of responsibility in society hence have gained a strong combination of knowledge and experience in their field of expertise.
-So they are responsible for most of authored content shared in social.
+People who have a position of responsibility in society have likely gained a strong combination of knowledge and experience in their field of expertise.
+Because of this, they often publish a great deal of authored content via social.
 Consequently these people frequently reference in their tweets an article they authored or in which they were featured.
 Most of the time, they are promoting their own content.
-These tweets are almost all the time a great source for engagement and are especially relevant as you try to build relationships.
+These tweets are almost always a great source for engagement and are especially relevant as you try to build relationships.

 Below is a breakdown of different types we’ve encountered:

 - A tweet promoting blog posts authored by them on their blog

 - A tweet containing articles written by them and featured in a magazine

 - Articles, blog posts, podcasts or videos in which they are featured significantly (interview, multiple quotes…)

 Here are the different tactics to use to engage on an original tweet.

 An article is where they share their expertise, knowledge or life experiences and opinions.